5g-ucl-idrbt/5G-ovs-slicing/README.md

 ip route add default via 10.0.0.3 dev <dev_name> #this will help UE to reach the internet through the router pc

 ```
-## Inside the tomcat docker
+## Inside the server docker
 ```
-sudo docker exec -it tomcat bash
+sudo docker exec -it server bash
 ```
 ```
 apt update